fmay/cc-js-intro-5-common-functions/.guides/sections.md

 ---
 >Select 'Math' from the ![](.guides/img/rocket.png) Rocket menu at the top to load some code or restore it if you mess it up.

-The Javascript Math library has all sorts of Goodies to play with.
+The Javascript Math library has all sorts of goodies to play with.

 The best thing is to refer to the [Mozilla Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).